Naturopathic Women’s Health

 Our naturopathic doctors work with our patients over time to resolve their symptoms and optimize their health at all stages of their lives.
 Restoring healthy hormone balance means making sure your diet, lifestyle, home regimens, plant medicines, and even low-dose bio-identical hormones are serving your needs.
 Every woman experiences hormonal transitions differently, so our naturopaths provide women’s health treatment plans that are unique to each woman.

 Procedures and Practices

 - Whole-woman assessments, considering life context as well as symptoms

 - Comprehensive lab testing for thyroid, adrenal and hormone levels

 - Coordinating education and treatment to address symptom patterns

-- Nutritional treatment includes personalized weight loss, system repair and anti-inflammatory eating programs
+- Nutritional treatment includes personalized weight loss, system repair, and anti-inflammatory eating programs

 - Supplements for hormone support and replacement

-- Botanical and homeopathic glandular systems support
+- Botanical and homeopathic glandular-systems support

-- Designing programs to help stay healthy
+- Programs to help you stay healthy

 - Cycle irregularities

 - Weight issues, changes in hair & skin